oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 (authorization server), which issues the printing service delegation- specific credentials (access token).

+This separation of concerns also provides the ability to use more advanced user authentication methods such as multi-factor authentication and even passwordless authentication, without any modification to the applications.
+With all user authentication logic handled by the authorization server, applications don't need to be concerned with the specifics of implementing any particular authentication mechanism.
+This provides the ability for the authorization server to manage the user authentication policies and even change them in the future without coordinating the changes with applications.

 This specification is designed for use with HTTP ({{RFC9110}}).
 The use of OAuth over any protocol other than HTTP is out of scope.